hjhart/the_rotten_pirate/README.md

    - Only "Certified Fresh" movies
    - Only movies whose "TomatoMeter Percent" is greater than XX%
    - Movies not already downloaded through TRP
+ - Web interface that allows you to start a download for any movie
+   - View most recently downloaded movies and view youtube trailers
  - We then pass the movies to the [torrent_api](https://github.com/hjhart/torrent_api) gem.
    - The gem looks at comments left by users for ratings of audio and video
    - Performs an average of all ratings given